Introduction

 Q1: Can I switch between Carnivore and Keto?

-Indeed.
-For diversity and sustainability, some people go from Carnivore to Keto after starting with it as a reset.
+Indeed, for diversity and sustainability, some people transition from the Carnivore Diet to the Keto Diet after initially using Carnivore as a reset.

 Q2: Which diet is better for weight loss?